timothyng-164/anilist_ui/README.md

 1. get new font (font blurry? only on web?)
 2. check if authentication persists in local storage
-3. ctrl+F for all TODOs
-4. run dart fix
-5. replace print statements with logging
+3. replace print statements with logging
-6. check spacing on android emulator
+4. check spacing on android emulator
+5. run dart fix
-7. update README
+6. update README
+7. try to inclued web version on porfolio website

+TODOS for private file:

-8. Nice-to-haves: mediaByIdPage: characters, staff, reviews, discussions, links, theme songs, Increment (+) button for list view
+1. Nice-to-haves: mediaByIdPage: characters, staff, reviews, discussions, links, theme songs, Increment (+) button for list view
+2. check user settings for isAdult preference, then apply to search